FLIT (2019, Directed by Jack Allen)

 Jack Allen's fantastic sci-fi-comedy follows Carl, a world-renowned Fly Killing Expert, as he encounters his worst nightmare: a fly that refuses to die.

 These were some of the hard-hitting existential questions the production design of Flit raised.
-With a trusted glue gun and a lot of ambition, we turned our basement classroom into Carl's weird and wonderful laboratory, and old cardboard boxes to a fly civilisation.
+With a glue gun and a lot of ambition, we turned our basement classroom into Carl's weird and wonderful laboratory, and old cardboard boxes to a fly civilisation.